 Snacks and Refreshments

-Lobby Bars: Located in the Entry, Orchestra and Grand Tier Lobbies, these stand-alone bars focus on a beverage menu as follows:
+Located in the Entry, Orchestra and Grand Tier lobbies, these stand-alone bars focus on a beverage menu as follows:

-Cocktails: Featuring Jack Daniels, Tanqueray Gin, Jim Beam Bourbon, José Cuervo Tequila, Bacardi Rum, Malibu Coconut Rum, Johnnie Walker - Red Label Scotch Whiskey, Smirnoff Vodka, Captain Morgan Spiced Rum, Amaretto Liqueur, and Crown Royal Canadian Whiskey
+- Featuring Jack Daniels, Tanqueray Gin, Tito’s Vodka, Jim Beam Bourbon, José Cuervo Tequila, Malibu Coconut Rum, Johnnie Walker - Red Label Scotch Whiskey, Captain Morgan Spiced Rum, Baileys Irish Cream, and Crown Royal Canadian Whiskey

-Beer Selections: Our lobby bars feature an expanded menu of premium domestic beer, import and craft beer.
+- Our lobby bars feature a menu of premium domestic beer, import and craft beer.